sergei-mironov/litrepl/README.md

 Install
 -------

-The distribution includes a Python package and a Vim plugin, we need to install both to run the setup.
-We advise to git-clone the current repository by all the package managers involved.
-The Vim plugin relies on the similarly named `litrepl` script and on some third-party UNIX tools available via the system `PATH`.
-Below are the instructions for some packaging systems.
+To run the setup, one needs to install a Python package and a Vim plugin.
+The Vim plugin relies on the `litrepl` script and on some third-party UNIX tools available via the system `PATH`.
+We advise users to git-clone the same repository with all the package managers involved to match the versions.
+Below are the instructions for some packaging system combinations.

 ### Pip and Plug